shukrullohB/VirtualTry-On/README.md

 ## 💻 How to Run
 1. Open the notebook in `notebooks/VirtualFit_Inference.ipynb` via Google Colab.
 2. Run all cells to install dependencies and start the Gradio server.
-3. Copy the public link (e.g., `https://xxxx.gradio.live`).
-4. Open `web/index.html` on your local machine.
+3. Open `web/index.html` on your local machine.
-5. Paste the link into the code (or use the direct Gradio interface).
+4. Paste the link into the code (or use the direct Gradio interface).

 ## 📊 Results
 Here is a comparison of our output: